A Full Guide to The Indian Head Trail in The Adirondacks

 - When you don’t need a permit to do this hike: November-April (according to Alltrails).

-- First, you will need to make an account on this AMR site.
+- You will need to make an account on this AMR site.

 - Save the permit and show it to the staff when you enter the parking lot to the trail (although they will already have your name on a sheet).